tomc944/AdventurerCollective/README.md

 ### Phase 6: User profile (2 days)

 Phase 6 shows a user profile which links all of the functionality together.
+React components will be on the user profile.

 [Details][phase-six]

 ### Bonus-features

+- Implement Google Maps API to show where the adventures are
+- Have a completed button on all adventures.
+(Toggle between having an adventure completed or not)
+- Have CSS transitions on each `AdventureIndexItem` to have a sidebar pop out with different actions
+- Drag and drop options to move adventures into different lists

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md